redacademy/vatjss-summer-2017/plugins/business-hours-widget/README.md

 ## License

-This project is made with the help of RED Starter Theme, as a final community project.
+This project is made for our final community project.
+It is licensed under GPL-2.0+ - see (http://www.gnu.org/licenses/gpl-2.0.txt) for more details

 ## Screenshots